Excited to introduce Nikabot to your team? Here are a few tips on how to get them off to a good start.

 - Agree on the special cases – Logging hours spent on a client project is easy and non-ambiguous.
 Try to think about the out-of-the-ordinary cases, such as logging travel time, meetings, internal tasks, downtime, over-hours, etc. You should create some catch-all projects and instruct your team on what to do in those situations.

-- Talk to your team – Having your team onboard will make all the difference in the results you get.
+- Talk to your team – Having your team on board will make all the difference in the results you get.
 Make sure everyone understands how to use Nikabot and more importantly, what you'll do with this data and why you'll do it.
 Let them know who'll be looking at their data and how they can change their own preferences if they'd rather be asked at different times.

-- Follow up closely and keep the data clean – this is specially important during the first few weeks.
-Make a habit of checking on your team report regularly and steer them in the right direction: make sure no one skips days or leaves missing hours, cleanup the keep list of projects if you see any mistake, etc. Some people always to take longer than others to adopt new tools and processes, maybe just sit with those who offer resistance and show them how easy it is to use Nikabot.
+- Follow up closely and keep the data clean – this is especially important during the first few weeks.
+Make a habit of checking on your team report regularly and steer them in the right direction: make sure no one skips days or leaves missing hours, cleanup the keep list of projects if you see any mistake, etc. Some people always take longer than others to adopt new tools and processes, maybe just sit with those who offer resistance and show them how easy it is to use Nikabot.

-- Keep an open channel for questions – appoint a person or a slack channel where people should present their questions regarding their first contact with Nikabot.
+- Keep an open channel for questions – appoint a person or a Slack channel where people should present their questions regarding their first contact with Nikabot.
 Feel free to use (and abuse!) our Customer Support channels.